MAAS providers cloud like provisioning capabilities

 - (string) dns-server to use for external resolution.

-- (string) The stream to import ephemerals from ("daily" or "releases")
+- (string) The stream to import ephemerals from ("daily" or "released")

 - (string) external interface to use for outbound routing